Particular/docs.particular.net/nservicebus/messaging/attachments-sql.md

 snippet: OpenConnection

-And use the `NServiceBus.Attachments.TimeToKeep.Default` for attachment cleanup.
+Also uses the `NServiceBus.Attachments.TimeToKeep.Default` for attachment cleanup.
 See [Controlling the lifetime of attachments](./#controlling-attachment-lifetime)

 This usage results in the following: